 Smart Contracts Beyond Cryptocurrencies

 If you want to learn more about DeFi in general and what projects are involved in it harnessing the smart contract tech, you may want to read our two-part review of DeFi here.
-But while DeFi is probably the best use case as well as most notable example of smart contract real-life application, this tech goes far beyond the cryptocurrency space.
+But while DeFi is probably the best use case as well as the most notable example of smart contract real-life application, this tech goes far beyond the cryptocurrency space.
 As there are many areas where the distributed ledger technology can be adopted in a productive way, smart contracts are one of the tools that help make these fields more efficient and effective.

 Ironically, one such area is the banking sector, whose faults and failings were the primary reason and motivation behind the creation of Bitcoin, according to Satoshi Nakamoto.
 In a strange twist of fate, smart contract-enabled blockchains can be quite useful in this field as well.
 For example, trade finance is a huge part of global commerce where banks issue all kinds of bank guarantees and letters of credit.
 Smart contracts help in this area by streamlining the entire process and dramatically reducing the trade document turnaround.